 For all the people who don’t want to down the shots the traditional way, I serve my jello shots with mini tasting spoons*.

 They are the perfect size for eating out of a jello shot cup.

-These Pina Colada jello shots use real pineapple juice and coconut milk, just like the cocktail with the same name.
+These Pina Colada jello shots are made with coconut milk, real pineapple juice and Malibu coconut rum...just like the cocktail with the same name.
 And they taste like it, too!

 - 1 cup coconut milk